d2si-oss/d2si-oss.github.io/_posts/2017-05-05-deep-dive-into-docker-overlay-networks-part-2.md

 - MAC address
 - Locator: the host where the container is located

-Here is what we find out in our setup:
+Here is what we find out about our setup:

 ```
 docker1:~$ python/dump_endpoints.py